-Temperature control with a user friendly interface.
+Temperature control with a user-friendly interface.

-The first step was to develop the hardware from scratch by creating a heating and cooling process with efficiency in mind that would suit sterile conditions in hospitals.
-Once the XpresSafe started to take shape the controls needed to be considered.
+The first step was to develop the hardware by creating a heating and cooling process with efficiency that would suit the sterile conditions in hospitals.
+Once the XpresSafe started to take shape, the controls needed to be considered.

 After extensive research and consultation, Cozatec decided to opt for the LSIS HMI and PLC, equipped with temperature control analogue modules.
 The XpresSafe would utilise the LS eXP40TTA HMi, the XEC-DR30SU PLC, the XBO-RD01A RTD input module and the XBO-TC02A dual thermocouple module.